Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 african cichild

 African Cichlids provide variety and color to an aquarium.
-They are also easy to take care of, allowing you to easily spice up your aquarium without extra work.
+They are also easy to take care of, allowing you to spice up your aquarium without extra work.
 However, they are known for being quite aggressive, which makes it difficult for them to be housed with tank mates.

 The 8 Tank Mates for African Cichlids